Adapting LLM Agents with Universal Feedback in Communication: Experiments

-As shown in \tbl{tab:alfworld_detail}, \modelshort outperforms the previous best methods\footnote{For \textit{ALFWorld}, ReAct and ReAct-IM results are from Table 3 of~\cite{yao2023react}.
-BUTLER and BUTLER$_g$ results are from Table 4 of~\cite{shridhar2020alfworld}, and they are trained with DAgger~\cite{ross2011reduction}.} on all of tasks of \textit{ALFWorld}.
-We can see that Instruction Fine-tuning is already a strong baseline outperforming others, yet our \modelshort achieves a success rate of 91\%, remarkably outperforming the best Instruction Tuning baseline (78\%).
-Notably, on both Cool and Look tasks, \modelshort obtains a 100\% success rate.
 Even on the hardest Pick Two \& Place task (e.g., “put two pencils in the drawer”), it achieves a decent 76\% success rate.
 The Pick Two task requires the agent to perform two sequences of "pick and place" actions in one task, while keeping track of the desired type and the location.
 The combined sequences and the need to remember the previous location make this task challenging.
 This may be the reason why baselines achieve lower success rates on this task.
 In contrast, our LTC agent, which further trains the agent with self-exploration significantly outperforms other agents.
-This underscores the effectiveness of the communication mechanism in LTC.
+This underscores the effectiveness of the communication mechanism in LTC. \myparagraph{\textit{HotpotQA}}